Mario Dion: We Charity affair

-In 2021, he blamed Morneau but exonerated Trudeau in the WE_Charity_scandal where Margaret Trudeau was employed by this organisation but Trudeau had recused himself from the commission.
+In 2021, he blamed Morneau but exonerated Trudeau in the WE Charity scandal where Margaret Trudeau was employed by this organisation but Trudeau had recused himself from the commission.

 Leave of absence

 On March 12, 2019, Dion announced that he will take a "prolonged" absence from his role as the government's conflict of interest watchdog, due to "medical reasons."
 His office's work continued in his absence, and he returned to work in April 2019.

 Retirement

 On February 14, 2023, Dion announced that he would retire from his post, given persistent health issues.
-His last day in office will be February 21st, 2023.
+His last day in office was February 21, 2023.
+At the time of his resignation, he had two years left in his seven year term.